 An introductory course in the fundamentals of drawing.
 The class will be based in experience and observation, exploring various techniques and media in order to understand the basic formal vocabularies and conceptual issues in drawing; subject matter will include still life, landscape, interior, and figure.
 Weekly assignments, weekly critiques, final portfolio.
 Two three-hour sessions per week.

 Limited to 20 students.
-Fall semester: Senior Resident Artist Gloman and Professor Keller.
-Spring semester: Professor Keller.2016-17: Offered in Fall 2016
+Fall semester: Professor Keller.
+Spring semester: Senior Resident Artist Garand and Professor Keller.2017-18: Offered in Fall 2017 and Spring 2018

 Limited to 25 students.
 Spring semester.
 Professor Rice.